 - Assert an independent, original, developed, and supportable thought or proposal; the submission should have a normative point, rather than one of description or summation.

-Our submission cycle opens on August 1 for the Fall selection, and on February 1 for the Spring selection, and on October 1 for the Black Law Scholars Book.
+Our submission cycle opens on August 1 for the Winter and Spring books and on February 1 for the Fall and Black Scholars books.

 Senior Articles Editors

 Sydney Lewis Hall Room 408

 - Double-spaced & in 11 pt.
 Century Schoolbook Font (including the footnotes)

 - Text and footnotes that conform to The Bluebook: A Uniform System of Citation (21st ed.
 2020)